How Health Insurance Works FOR DENTAL SURGERY (Hospital vs Extras Explained)

 - Dr Andrew Chan

-Trying to understand what your private health insurance actually covers for dental treatment, wisdom teeth, teeth extractions, dental implants, All-on-4 implant bridges, and implant-supported dentures is confusing.
+Trying to understand what your private health insurance actually covers is confusing.

 Most Australians might know they have private health insurance.
 But most will not know what they are actually covered for, especially when it comes time for dental treatment, dental surgery or oral surgery.

-This guide explains how health insurance works in Australia specifically in relation to dental treatment, dental surgery, wisdom teeth, tooth extractions, dental implants, All-on-4 dental implants, and implant-supported dentures.
+This guide explains how health insurance works in Australia, specifically in relation to the services we provide at Adelaide Tooth Removals & Dental Implants: for example wisdom teeth, tooth extractions, dental implants, All-on-4 dental implants, and implant-supported dentures.

-The Two Parts of Private Health Insurance in Australia
+There Are Two Types of Private Health Insurance in Australia: Hospital Cover & Extras Cover.

 Private health insurance is made up of two different types of health insurance: